essej/aooserver/README.md

 this server might have some additional audio processing capabilities.
 All the JUCE source code necessary to build it is included in JuceLibraryCode, as installed by ProJucer when using the aooserver.jucer as source.
-If you want to contribute to further development, you'll need to have JUCE 5 installed elsewhere.
+If you want to contribute to further development or build for other platforms, you'll need to have JUCE 7 installed elsewhere.